dotKokott/SilhouetteExtractionResearch/Documents/RelatedWorks.md

 All of them run on super graphic cards like the Titan X. Also possible that for my specific problem I need to use my own training data.

+There are some based on movement but these would be too unpredictable for video game input [Incremental Real-Time Multibody VSLAM with Trajectory Optimization Using Stereo Camera](https://arxiv.org/pdf/1608.01024v1.pdf)

 #### Papers
 * [Foreground silhouette extraction robust to sudden changes of background appearance, 2012](https://infoscience.epfl.ch/record/176268/files/2782.pdf)